fusepoolP3/overall-architecture/d51-deliverable.md

 What is lacking is an integration framework that combines the data transformation to RDF, possible enhancement steps and the publishing of the Linked Data.
 Fusepool P3 will provide such an integration framework along with User Interface tools that serve both to model the data publication process as well as to coordinate the human interactions that might be required while the data is processed.

 This framework will integrate state-of-the-art tools like OpenRefine, OpenLink Virtuoso, Apache Stanbol, and Pundit.
-The framework is developed and tested based on the requirements by our project partners Provincia Autonoma di Trento and Regione Toscana.
+The famework is developed and tested based on the requirements by our project partners Provincia Autonoma di Trento and Regione Toscana.
 Both partners start working with the platform in an early stage and feedback gets directly integrated into the agile development process of Fusepool P3.

 ## Methodology

-The platform is implemented with an agile framework inspired by Scrum [Schwaber2011].
+The platform is implemented with an agile farmework inpired by Scrum [Schwaber2011].
 We follow the philosophy of "release early, release often"
-[Raymond1999]: every iteration results in potentially shippable increments of functionality.
+[Raymond1999]: every iteration results in potentially shipable increments of functionality.
 Many of these results are indeed shipped, i.e. releases to open source software repositories and as such made available to the community.
 At the time of this writing several libraries have already been releases and deployed to the Maven Central Repository, the biggest repository for Java libraries.
 Other components are available for download on Github.

 The agile methodology minimizes the risk associated with software development.
 Far too often the outdated engineering concept of "always throw the prototype away" [Brooks1995] resulted in software being thrown away twice.
 We are aware that many decisions may be wrong.
 Or even if they are right we have produced a bad implementation out of it.
-But we keep components as loosely coupled as possible and release what we have, hoping it will be of use to our users and the community but always ready to improve the components and evolve the platform as a joint effort of all technical work packages.
+But we keep components as loosly coupled as possible and release what we have, hoping it will be of use to our users and the community but always ready to improve the components and evolve the platform as a joint effort of all technical work packages.

 Once the first milestone of the project was accomplished, the project already has a working platform, something that is ready to be used for